 Portability

-An eligible household that has been issued a Section 8 Housing Choice Voucher (HCV) may use that voucher to lease a unit anywhere in the United States where there is a public housing agency operating a Housing Choice Voucher Program.
+An eligible household that has been issued a Housing Choice Voucher (HCV/Section 8) may use that voucher to lease a unit anywhere in the United States where there is a public housing agency operating a HCV Program.
 This feature of the program is referred to as portability.

 If you are currently on the Section 8 HCV Program and wish to port your voucher to the Housing Authority of Jackson County (HAJC) from another location, you must first contact your local housing agency and request a portability transfer to this area.